How to Prevent Your Kitchen Sink from Clogging

 Use cold water!

-In addition, it is recommended to run cold water while grinding food waste in the garbage disposal, and continue running it for a few seconds after turning off the disposal.
-The cold water helps to solidify any grease in the sink and break it into smaller pieces.
-As for grease, a useful tip is to store it in an old coffee container and dispose of it in the trash.
-Whatever you do, do not pour grease down the sink!
+Also, run cold water while you are grinding food waste, and keep it running a few seconds after you use the disposal.
+The cold water helps the grease in the sink solidify and break into smaller pieces.
+A tip for grease: put it in an old coffee container and then throw it in the trash.
+Whatever you do, keep grease out of your sink!

 Clean every night!